DeclarativeHub/ReactiveKit/README.md

 }
 ```

-A signal with elements of `LoadingState` type is typealiased as `LoadingSignal`:
+A signal with elements of the `LoadingState` type is typealiased as `LoadingSignal`:

 ```swift
 public typealias LoadingSignal<LoadingValue, LoadingError: Error> = Signal<LoadingState<LoadingValue, LoadingError>, Never>
 ```

-Notice that loading signal is a safe signal.
-Signal itself can never fail, but errors can be emitted as `.failed` loading state.
+Notice that the loading signal is a safe signal.
+The signal itself can never fail, but errors can be emitted as `.failed` loading state.
 This means that the error does not terminate the signal - new events can be received after the error.

 How does one convert regular signals into loading signals?
-It is as simple as applying `toLoadingSignal` operator.
+It is as simple as applying the `toLoadingSignal` operator.
 Say that we have a signal that represents some resource fetching operation:

 ```swift
 let fetchImage: Signal<UIImage, ApplicationError> = ...
 ```

-We can then convert that signal into a loading signal by applying `toLoadingSignal` operator.
+We can then convert that signal into a loading signal by applying the `toLoadingSignal` operator.

 ```swift
 fetchImage